 The hotel combines historic details with chic elegance and is described as “hip” as it is situated in a fashionable urban area that is away from the crowds but that is very convenient to city highlights.
 This is a very special boutique hotel just steps away from the famous Knez Mihailova Street in the downtown Belgrade historic district.

 7. SMOKVICA JOVANOVA

 Smokvica in Gospodar Jovanova sits within a legendary historic house with 6 double rooms.

-After a four year renovation, in which every important architectural detail was preserved, this building is now a hotel.
-The interior of the hotel is super stylish and looks like the scene of an artistic film.
-Sanja Popov Radovic was the interior designer and her work is excellent.
+After a four-year renovation, every important architectural detail was preserved.
+This building is now a hotel.
+The hotel’s interior is super stylish and looks like the scene of an artistic film.
+Sanja Popov Radovic was the interior designer, and her work is excellent.

 Enjoy unusual gastronomic specialties as well as their pizzas from a wood stove (oak and beech), made from Naples flour with a little yeast and no sugar.